 Another one had Boromir surviving the Breaking of the Fellowship, but then doing a Face-Heel Turn and joining Saruman in the attack on Minas Tirith.
 (This was before the Rohan subplot was conceived.)

-Pippin was supposed to die.
-It was C. S. Lewis, who read the manuscript before the book was published, who objected and insisted that Tolkien let Pippin live.
-So instead of being crushed to death by the troll at the Black Gates, Pippin just gets a little squished and is saved by Gimli.
+Pippin was originally supposed to die.
+It was C. S. Lewis, who read the manuscript before the book was published, who objected and insisted that Tolkien let him live.
+So instead of being crushed to death by the troll at the Black Gates, he just gets a little squished and is saved by Gimli.

 The character of Arwen was introduced very late in the game.
 Originally Aragorn was to marry Éowyn, then Tolkien decided Éowyn should die and Aragorn never marry because he didn't get over his grief.
 Tolkien's wife convinced him not to kill Éowyn, so Arwen came into being.
 (This is part of why her and Aragorn's story is included in the Appendices rather than the book itself.)
 This created a fair amount of Fan Wank even when the books first came out, with some wishing he'd married Éowyn as originally planned.